 I also spotted an Armani dress, a Louis Vuitton jewellery box for £250 and some Prada heels for £60.
 Some high quality highstreet items included a Maje dress for £25, Ted Baker for £30 and an LK Bennett dress for £30.

-The large clothing store has racks and racks of clothing- just about everything that you can think of.
+The large clothing store has racks and racks of clothing.
+Just about everything that you can think of.
 It’s a must visit and is easily the largest charity shop in Chelsea.
 When I visited, the store had a 20% sale and a cute themed display in the window.

 The smaller store is all about homeware.
 Lots and lots of vintage knick knacks including lamps, china and glassware.
 The store also has a good selection of soft furnishings such as curtains and cushions.
+If you’re a vintage homeware collector?
+You must visit here.

 There were some beautiful vintage designer pieces in this store including vintage Escada, Valentino and Jaeger items.
 Designer brands also included See by Chloe and Hugo Boss.